 Pulau is island; Teluk is bay; Pasir is beach; Tanjung (Tg) is cape

 Alright, here we go with the details…

 Area 2/map 2 – Off North Pasir Panjang (Long Beach).

 If you’re in a hurry reading this, you can afford to skip this section and move straight on to Area 3, below.

 Most maps that I found show the Northern end of the main beach (just North-East of Redang Holiday Resort) as having coral.
 Some maps even show it as being worthy of a little ‘snorkelling’ icon.
 I came here on day 3.
-I had already covered most of the ‘main’ snorkelling spots, so I decided to go and check-out this ‘tier-2′ site to see what it was like.
+I had already covered most of the ‘main’ snorkelling spots, so I decided to go and check-out this ‘tier-2’ site.
 Once out there, I got all adventurous and swam out to the two neighbouring islands to have a look at those, too.

 Typical scenes at area 2B